 The Office of Housing and Residence Life, its officers, employees or agents will not be responsible for the loss, damage or destruction of a student's personal property.
 If insurance coverage is desired, it is the student's responsibility to acquire such insurance to cover his/her property.
 ENMU strongly urges residents of halls or apartments to secure their own insurance or confirm existing homeowners' policies cover a campus residence.

-A room key and an outside door key fob for the electronic door will be issued to you when you check in.
-The cost to replace a room key or an outside door key fob is $25.
+A room key for the electronic door will be issued to you when you check in.
+The cost to replace a room key is $25.

 All apartment kitchens are equipped with stoves, sinks, preparation areas and dining areas.
 You are required to clean the area after use.

 Every residence has washers and dryers for residents' use only.
-They are maintained monthly to ensure proper service, and they accept coins or debit/credit cards.
+This service is free and app-operated.
 Do not use the washers and dryers for laundry belonging to people who are not residents of the specific residence to which you are assigned.
 Additionally, if you misuse or break any washer or dryer, you may be held responsible for the cost of repair or replacement.

 Light bulbs will be provided for all light fixtures in your room.
 If a bulb burns out, contact your RA, and it will be replaced.